-Please provide copies to all program managers and staff who are responsible for or engaged in communication with federal officials.
-Your adherence to this policy will help to ensure our correspondence with the federal government is coordinated and will best serve the people of our state.
+Please provide this memo to all program managers and staff engaged in communication with the federal government.
+Your adherence to this policy will help ensure our state's interactions with the federal government are coordinated, prioritized, and effective.

-If you have questions concerning these procedures, please contact Sam Ricketts, Director, Washington, DC Office, at sam.ricketts@gov.wa.gov or (202) 624-3691.
+If you have questions concerning these procedures, please contact Sam Ricketts, Director of the Governor's Washington, DC Office, at sam.ricketts@gov.wa.gov or (202) 624-3691.
 Thank you for your cooperation in this effort.